Your donation to a Football Academy in Indonesia will give children skills, self-esteem and more opportunities in their future.

 BFIA’s footballers have access to educational materials, subsidies for school fees and, for those with excellent school performance, an opportunity to compete for scholarships.
 The children are also encouraged to join English and computer classes run by a neighbouring organization, Yayasan Usaha Mulia (YUM) – an NGO also associated to SDIA.

 The project promotes awareness of the benefits of sport for a good mental and physical development and campaigns for the prevention of drug, alcohol and tobacco abuse.
 It also supplies potable water and a nutritious food supplement during trainings and monitors the health of participants.

 The children also learn about the island they live on.
 Protecting Borneo from further destruction has become of global importance.
 It is therefore vital that these kids understand the importance of conserving their ‘backyards’.

-Through its Youth Development Fund, BFIA is looking for funding to cover 30 scholarships for our young players. $195 per year covers the costs of one player for an entire year.
+Through its Child Development Fund, BFIA is looking for funding to cover 30 scholarships for our young players. $195 per year covers the costs of one player for an entire year.
 This includes training and tournaments, but also:

 - Football uniforms and boots

 - Educational support to help children access school

 - Regular participation in tournaments and cultural exchange activities